 WHERE TO STAY IN LAKE ATITLAN

-As the majority of travelers typically stay in the village of San Pedro, I have listed a few accommodations from this area to suit the needs of luxury travelers and budget backpackers.
+As the majority of travelers typically stay in San Pedro I have listed a few accommodations from this area to suit all types of travelers.

 Luxury: Sababa Resort